Poetry

 https://theamericanjournalofpoetry.com/v11-luchs.html

-The American Journal of Poetry, one of the best there is, has included my poem “Socrates” in their Volume XI, July 2021.
-This is my second appearance there.
+The American Journal of Poetry, one of the best there was, included my poem “Socrates” in their Volume XI, July 2021.
+This was my second appearance there.
 The poem is about how my attitude toward the philosopher has changed over the years.

 Antiphon